opsnull/blog.opsnull.com/content/rust/esp32-rust/index.md

         -   custom:&lt;dir&gt; - the tooling will be installed or used in the directory specified by &lt;dir&gt;.
 If this directory is a relative location, it is assumed to be relative to the workspace directory;
-        -   fromenv - use the build framework from the environment
-            -   native builder: use activated esp-idf environment (see esp-idf docs unix / windows)
-            -   pio builder: use platformio from the environment (i.e. $PATH)
 4.  idf_path, $IDF_PATH (native builder only)
     -   A path to a user-provided local clone of the esp-idf, that will be used instead of the one downloaded by the build script.